The success of every trade involves three elements: the entry, the exit, and what happens in between. This series explores the trade life cycle.

 So, for example, your trade objective might pull from several sources, such as a bullish technical signal, plus an strong earnings release, bolstered by a news item.
 That’s a much more reasoned objective than, say, hearing your brother-in-law talk about how awesome the stock is.

 Making your objective, well…objective, rather than subjective and touchy-feely can help eliminate the elements that may lead to bad decision making.
-And in Part 2, we’ll see how this can potentially help you while the trade is playing out.
 Are you ready?
 You may proceed with the trade.